-(c) INFILTRATION.

-1. BMPs shall be designed, installed, and maintained to infiltrate runoff in accordance with the following or to the maximum extent practicable:

-- a.
-Low imperviousness.
-For development up to 40 percent connected imperviousness, such as parks, cemeteries, and low density residential development, infiltrate sufficient runoff volume so that the post-development infiltration volume shall be at least 90 percent of the pre-development infiltration volume, based on an average annual rainfall.
-However, when designing appropriate infiltration systems to meet this requirement, no more than one percent of the post-construction site is required as an effective infiltration area. - b.
-Moderate imperviousness.
-For development with more than 40 percent and up to 80 percent connected imperviousness, such as medium and high density residential, multi-family development, industrial and institutional development, and office parks, infiltrate sufficient runoff volume so that the post-development infiltration volume shall be at least 75 percent of the pre-development infiltration volume, based on an average annual rainfall.
-However, when designing appropriate infiltration systems to meet this requirement, no more than 1 percent of the post-construction site is required as an effective infiltration area. - c.
-High imperviousness.
-For development with more than 80 percent connected imperviousness, such as commercial strip malls, shopping centers, and commercial downtowns, infiltrate sufficient runoff volume so that the post-development infiltration volume shall be at least 60 percent of the pre-development infiltration volume, based on an average annual rainfall.
-However, when designing appropriate infiltration systems to meet this requirement, no more than 2 percent of the post-construction site is required as an effective infiltration area. - 2.
-Pre-development.
-Pre-development condition shall be the same as specified in Table 2 of the Peak Discharge section of this ordinance.
+- (c) INFILTRATION.
+BMPs shall be designed, installed, and maintained to infiltrate runoff to the maximum extent practicable in accordance with the following, except as provided in subsections 5 through 8 below. - 1.
+For residential developments one of the following shall be met: - a.
+Infiltrate sufficient runoff volume so that the post-development infiltration volume shall be at least 90% of the pre-development infiltration volume, based on an average annual rainfall.
+However, when designing appropriate infiltration systems to meet this requirement, no more than 1% of the project site is required as an effective infiltration area. - b.
+Infiltrate 25% of the post-development runoff from the 2 year -24 hour design storm with a type II distribution.
+Separate curve numbers for pervious and impervious surfaces shall be used to calculate runoff volumes and not composite curve numbers as defined in TR-55.
+However, when designing appropriate infiltration systems to meet this requirement, no more than 1% of the project site is required as an effective infiltration area. - 2.
+For non-residential development, including commercial, industrial and institutional development, one of the following shall be met: - a.
+Infiltrate sufficient runoff volume so that the post-development infiltration volume shall be at least 60% of the pre-development infiltration volume, based on an average annual rainfall.
+However, when designing appropriate infiltration systems to meet this requirement, no more than 2% of the project site is required as an effective infiltration area. - b.
+Infiltrate 10% of the runoff from the 2 year 24 hour design storm with a type II distribution.
+Separate curve numbers for pervious and impervious surfaces shall be used to calculate runoff volumes, and not composite curve numbers as defined in TR-55.
+However, when designing appropriate infiltration systems to meet this requirement, no more than 2% of the project site is required as an effective infiltration area.